imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

   - IPname: (shortened) IP sample name to be used in plots and tables.
   - INPUT: full input control sample name without any filetype suffixes like ".R1.fastq.gz" or ".bam" (sample name itself must not contain dots).
   - INPUTname: (shortened) input sample name to be used in plots and tables.
-  - group: variable for sample grouping (e.g. by condition).
+  - group: variable for sample grouping (Condition).
   - Replicate: number of replicate (needed if differential binding analysis is selected).
   - PeakCaller: name of peak caller (in this pipeline it is macs; needed if differential binding analysis is selected).
   - optional further columns which may be used in multifactor model design: 'Tissue', 'Factor', 'Treatment'.